Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/README.md

 Output of the executed videos can be found here: https://github.com/Vv-Naveen-varma/Autonomous-Vehicle-Lane-detection/tree/main/test_videos_output

-Note: This program does not use the concept of neural networks.
-So, it is a basic program to understand the concept of lane detection using computer vision

 ## Piepeline followed:
 * These steps are performed on each frame in a video, you obviously figured that out :)
 > Convert the image into Grayscale